Develop the skills to provide person-centred support to older people in an aged care setting with our Certificate III in Individual Support (Ageing).

 * HLTHPS006 Assist clients with medication

-You will need to attend classes two days per week from 9.30am – 4pm.
 You will also need to complete some online learning tasks.

 Before you can start your practical placement, you will be required to: